-For this, you need a pH meter with an EC function, or possible two meters.
-You can find a combo-meter online for less than $15.
+For this, you need a pH meter with an EC function or possibly two meters.
+You can find a combo meter online for less than $15.

 Practice makes perfect, and growing things hydroponically is a lot different than growing them in the soil.

-You will need to practice at germinating seeds and transplating them into your grow sites, or starting seeds directly in them.
+You will need to practice germinating seeds, transplanting them into your grow sites, or starting seeds directly in the grow sites.